 This will automatically make them feel familiar to you.
 Causing what seems like an ‘instant connection’.
 That ‘click’, when in reality you are just used to their characteristics.

 You can often find yourself feeling comfortable and even safe around these people because it has become all you know.

 This means whether you realise it in the beginning or not, the early warning signs of an abusive relationship don’t feel like what they are.

-They feel safe ‘normal’ even and that draws you in instead of turning you off.
+You dont run from them because they feel safe ‘normal’ even and that draws you in instead of turning you off.